 We maintain good transition links with feeder schools and other local secondary schools to help support students, and we pride ourselves in knowing all our students as individuals.
 As a result, our children's conduct in College is good.
 We know that all students learn best when they are happy and safe.
 Our staff share this belief and work very hard to establish positive relationships with each child in their care.
-Our highly skilled pastoral team, and Home School Link Worker work with individuals and families to support their well-being.
+Our highly skilled pastoral team, and attendance manager work with individuals and families to support their well-being.
 The College employs a counsellor and receives support from youth workers.
-We have two Higher-Level Teaching Assistants who run interventions such as ELSA to support in improving the emotional, mental and social development of our pupils.
+We have two Higher-Level Teaching Assistants and a SEND admin who run interventions such as wellbeing and ELSA to support in improving the emotional, mental and social development of our pupils.